NoahBres/LearnRoadRunner/docs/installing.md

 ## Method 2: Installing RR on Your Project

 ::: warning
-These installation instructions do not apply to versions below the **6.2** SDK (released on Feb.
-18, 2021).
-Please consult the [FTC Discord server](https://discord.gg/first-tech-challenge) or the [FTC subreddit](https://www.reddit.com/r/FTC/) if you are having trouble installing libraries for earlier versions of the SDK.
+These installation instructions do not apply to versions below the **7.0** SDK (released on Sep.
+20, 2021).
+Version 7.0 is the minimum legal version of the SDK (at the time of writing).
+Instructions for earlier versions will not be supported.
 :::

-1. We are are going to assume you have the same file structure as the _latest_ (**6.2** at the time of writing) standard FTC provided project.
+1. We are are going to assume you have the same file structure as the _latest_ (**7.0** at the time of writing) standard FTC provided project.
 This can be found [here](https://github.com/FIRST-Tech-Challenge/FtcRobotController).

 2. Look for the `build.dependencies.gradle` file at the root of your project.